 -s switch) (but implementing simple RFC1123 date parser is not that hard), wget (which can however be replaced by other tools including telnet) and sed (which is POSIX utility and also can be replaced by a 13-line C program).

-Therefore implementing a complete tool written in C is left as a simple exercise for reader (less ambitious reader may limit themselves to some scripting language with regexpes). :)
+Implementing a complete tool in C, C++, Rust or similar is left as a simple exercise for the reader.
+(Less ambitious reader may limit themselves to some scripting language with regexes).